hexparrot/catjot/README.md

 `jot s tabby`  : (search) case-insensitive <term> within message payload

+`jot scoop`  : view list of all notes in $EDITOR, delete by timestamp by prefixing records with 's' or 'd'

 `jot t friendly`  : (tag) match case-sensitive; tags are discrete words. "playful kitten" as a tag is intepreted as two separate tags, "playful" and "kitten" and would be removed with separate entries.

 ```